 All in One, Simple Sponge Cake

 This cake could not be simpler and is particularly great for people afraid of, or new to making sponge cakes.
-All the ingredients go into the bowl and mixed together, there are no separate steps, it is literally that simple.
+All the ingredients go into the bowl and are mixed together, there are no separate steps, it is literally that simple.

 Two cakes can be made and turned into a sponge sandwich cake, particularly nice filled with strawberry jam.
 The amount in this recipe can also be divided between 12 cake cases and baked to make smaller sponge cakes.
 These can be fun for children to decorate individually.

 The addition of two tablespoons of cocoa powder will turn this into a simple chocolate sponge ideal for celebrations.
 The wet ingredients may need a small amount of water to balance the dryness of the cocoa powder, however this varies as the eggs vary in size also.

 I suggest the cake is stored in an airtight container for up to 5 days before the cake will go stale.
 It is not suitable for freezing or storing in the fridge.
 After a couple of days check the freshness of the cake before serving.
 If a little dry add cream or jam to reduce the dry tatse.

 Enjoy and happy baking!

-- 4oz Self Raising Flour
+- 4 ounces Self Raising Flour

-- 4oz Caster Sugar
+- 4 ounces Caster Sugar

-- 4oz Butter or Margerine, Softened
+- 4 ounces Butter or Margerine, Softened

 - 2 Medium Eggs